klromans557/Metric-Generation-and-Analysis-Suite/README.md

 - [Matteo Spinelli](https://github.com/cubiq/ComfyUI_FaceAnalysis) for creating the ComfyUI custom node that I used as inspiration for the CREATE script and for hosting the DLib model files on HuggingFace.
-- [OpenAI](https://www.openai.com) for providing guidance and assistance in developing this project.
+- [OpenAI](https://www.openai.com) & [Alibaba Cloud](https://www.alibabacloud.com) for providing guidance and assistance in developing this project.
 - [GitHub](https://github.com) for hosting the repository.
 - [Dr. Furkan Gözükara](https://civitai.com/user/SECourses) for sharing his scripts through the SECourses Civitai, Patreon, associated Discord server and YouTube channel.
   These resources were invaluable to me during the development of this project and served as guides/templates for creating such scripts.